guiglass/Unreal_Engine_5_Live_Production_Example/README.md

 Checkbox functions:
  - **Can Update Lengths** - Apply bone translations for bones that can be stretched.
 Some bones can translate as well as rotate, but translation is optional and may not be desired.
- - **Can Update Blend shapes** - Apply facial expression blendshapes to the mesh.
+ - **Can Update Blendshapes** - Apply facial expression blendshapes to the mesh.
 For use with custom .fbx avatars that have facial blendshapes.
  - **Rotation** - Use Retargeting to correct Neck, Spine, Clavicle, Leg, Arm, Hand and Finger bone rotation offsets.
  - **Location** - Use Retargeting to correct Neck, Spine, Clavicle, Leg, Arm, Hand and Finger bone location (stretch) offsets.